Examination of impediments to marriage

 Do the following

-- Please fill in and submit the form in the electronic service Lomake.fi.
+- If you can finnish or swedish you can fill in and submit the form in the electronic service Lomake.fi.
 Using the electronic form requires strong identification from both spouses.

 - If you wish, you can visit one of our service locations.